 Asana is a strong choice for organizations that want a simple tool without sacrificing power or functionality.
-Asana made our list of the best project management software, but it wasn’t one of our top three recommendations:
+But even though Asana made our list of the best project management software, it wasn’t one of our top three picks:

-Monday.com is a strong package for those who need help with tracking all aspects of a project, including providing tools the sales team needs.
+Monday.com offers customizable yet user-friendly project management for large and mid-sized companies.
 You can try any of the primary tiers in Monday.com during a 14-day free trial period.

-If you need a strong all-around option in your project management software, ClickUp provides a significant amount of versatility.
+If you want a simple yet versatile project management software, ClickUp is the ticket.
 You can try any of ClickUp’s pricing tiers without risk, thanks to the software’s 30-day satisfaction guarantee.

-With Smartsheet, you receive an interface that may remind you of a spreadsheet, providing an impressive level of familiarity while remaining more powerful and completely configurable.
+Those who adore Excel will love Smartsheet, a powerful spreadsheet-based project management software.
 You can sign up for Smartsheet and take advantage of a 30-day free trial period.

-You can read reviews of all our top-rated project management software to see how Asana stacked up against the other leading options.
+You can read reviews of all our top-rated project management software to see how Asana stacks up against the other leading options.